AnilSerif/AngularProjects/AngularFlix3.0/README.md

 ## Updates
 - I updated the db.json fake API, which includes the newly created parts and the ones present in the old version, and renamed it to AngularFlix.json in AngularFlix project.
 - The white background present in the old versions has been changed.
+You can make request operations with the help of Postman.
 - Used the following technologies and libraries:
   - Bootstrap
   - Bootstrap.Icon